 The glass block

-The glass block is the most suitable option if there is the need to divide an environment, ensuring greater privacy but maintaining the correct lighting.
+Il glass block represents the most suitable option when you need to divide a room, ensuring greater privacy but maintaining the correct lighting.
 In fact, unlike masonry partitions, thanks to its transparency, this material does not compromise the brightness of the room.
-The glass brick is also used if you want to increase the intensity of light in a room where there are walls that cannot be knocked down for structural reasons.
+The glass brick It is also used when you want to increase the intensity of the light in a room where there are walls that cannot be knocked down for structural reasons.

-Below is a brief explanatory framework regarding the main peculiarities of the glass block.
+Below is a brief explanatory table regarding the main peculiarities of the glass block brick.

-Glass blocks were introduced in the early 1900s to be used in the industrial sector and, specifically, in factories where good lighting was essential in the face of high resistance.
-Later it begins to be used in other sectors as well, gaining a fair consensus within residential buildings, thanks to the simple installation and new processes that over time have made it more flexible and aesthetically pleasing.
+Glass blocks were introduced in the early 1900s for industrial use and, specifically, in factories where good lighting was essential in the face of high resistance.
+Later, they began to be used in other sectors, gaining considerable approval in residential buildings, thanks to their simple installation and new processes that over time have made them increasingly flexible and aesthetically pleasing.

-Today the material is produced in the factory through the assembly of two glass elements that contain an air chamber.
-For this reason, the module provides thermo-acoustic insulation performance similar to that of a double-glazed window.
+Today, the material is produced in the factory by assembling two glass elements that contain an air chamber.
+For this reason, the module provides thermal and acoustic insulation performance similar to that of a double-glazed window.
 The two transparent layers are held together by special cement joints.
-The final product boasts high strength and versatility.
-From the point of view of its fireproofing capacity, glass blocks prove to be highly performing, thanks to the high percentage of glass material.
+The final product boasts high resistance and versatility.
+From the point of view of fireproofing, glass blocks prove to be highly performing, thanks to the high percentage of glass material.

-Example of double-sided glass brick with internal air chamber
+Example of double-sided glass block with internal air chamber

-However, it must be considered that, since it is a solution consisting of glass, concrete and steel, it is subject to the characteristics and behaviors of three different materials.
-In fact, unlike concrete and steel, glass has no plastic capacity and for this reason, the structure must be subjected to as little as possible external loads.
-The excessive weight could in fact weigh on the glass which would fracture immediately.
+However, it must be considered that, since it is a solution made of glass, concrete and steel, it is subject to the characteristics and behaviors of three different materials.
+In fact, unlike concrete and steel, glass does not have plastic capabilities and for this reason, the structure must be as little as possible subjected to external loads.
+Excessive weight could in fact weigh on the glass which would immediately fracture.

-The bricks can have different sizes and shapes, so as to be chosen according to specific needs.
-There are standard elements that make up the “face” of the wall, square and rectangular in shape and terminal elements studied and modeled according to the physical conformation of the wall.
-The thickness, on the other hand, is around 8 cm for double glazing and 16 cm for those formed by three layers of glass.
+The bricks can have different sizes and shapes, so they can be chosen according to the specific need.
+There are standard elements that make up the “face” of the wall, square and rectangular in shape, and terminal elements studied and modeled according to the physical conformation of the wall.
+The thickness is around 8 cm for double glazing and 16 cm for those made up of three layers of glass.

 The installation is simple and can be of three types.
-The first uses mortar as a binder and a steel reinforcement since the glass brick is not self-supporting.
-In fact, the components must be placed after the assembly of a frame and strengthened by specific rods embedded in the mortar.
+The first uses mortar as a binder and a steel reinforcement since the glass block is not self-supporting.
+In fact, the components must be laid after assembling a frame and strengthened by specific rods embedded in the mortar.

-Another type is that in which special silicones and metal profiles are used; this installation guarantees reduced joints and a minimal aesthetic and strong visual continuity.
-Finally, the third type of installation, the dry one, involves the interlocking of one brick on the other, after placing a wooden or metal structure.
-In this case, each glass block is equipped with a click system that ensures optimal adhesion with the other element.
+Another type is the one in which special silicones and metal profiles are used; this installation guarantees reduced joints and a minimal aesthetic with strong visual continuity.
+Finally, the third type of installation, the dry one, involves the interlocking of one brick on another, after positioning a wooden or metal structure.
+In this case, each glass brick is equipped with a click system that guarantees optimal adhesion with the other element.

-As for the finish, the glass is usually corrugated, to ensure the passage of light and at the same time ensure a good level of privacy.
-In order to meet the most diverse needs, the material can be worked, decorated or left smooth.
+As for the finish, the glass is usually wavy, to ensure the passage of light and at the same time ensure a good level of privacy.
+In order to satisfy the most diverse needs, the material can be worked, decorated or left smooth.

 The uses of glass blocks

-The glass brick today is widely used in the construction of partitions, portions of walls, semi-opaque floors, stairwells, windows and furnishings.
+Glass blocks are now widely used in the construction of partitions, wall sections, semi-opaque ceilings, stairwells, windows and furnishings.
 This solution is able to increase the brightness of the environment and ensure resistance and durability over time.
-Given the ability to maximize the light intensity within a room, it is also considered a material that allows good savings in energy and economic terms.
+Given the ability to maximize the light intensity inside a room, it is also considered a material that allows good energy and economic savings.

-Furthermore, it constitutes a very flexible solution, designed to meet various needs and capable of adapting to environments with a very different style.
-For example, in environments with limited dimensions and with a scarce flow of natural light, this material will be used, chosen for its transparency and aesthetic lightness.
-In this regard, the glass block in the dark corridors inside residences, offices and service buildings is emblematic.
+Furthermore, it is a very flexible solution, designed to satisfy various needs and capable of adapting to environments with very different styles.
+For example, in environments with limited dimensions and a low influx of natural light, this material will be used, chosen for its transparency and aesthetic lightness.
+In this regard, the glass blocks in the corridors dark inside residences, offices and service buildings.

-Even in the presence of very large living areas, the glass brick can be used in the living room, to divide a single environment into several functional areas such as the kitchen and living room.
-Although the glass walls are not considered load-bearing, it will be necessary to report them to the municipality and the land registry as real walls that will change the internal distribution of the property.
-With the insertion of a glass block wall, visual comfort will increase due to the greater continuity between one environment and another.
+Even in the presence of very large living areas, the glass brick in the living room, to divide a single space into multiple functional areas such as the kitchen and living room.
+Although glass walls are not considered load-bearing, they must be reported to the municipality and the land registry as actual walls that will modify the internal distribution of the property.
+With the insertion of a glass block wall, visual comfort will increase due to the greater continuity between one space and another.

 Study-conviviality environment where the light is amplified by the sinuous glass block wall